-Many healthcare degrees, such as delittian or natiologist, also have certification requirements, which can be delayed or denied due to someone's criminal records related to alcohol use.
+Many healthcare degrees, such as distitian or radiologic technologist, also have certification requirements, which can be delayed or denied due to someone's criminal records related to alcohol use.

 If you need to have a valid driver's license for a job, then DUI or other offense could impact your eligibility for that job.